The Best Children's Books About the Holocaust

 In July 1942, thirteen-year-old Anne Frank and her family, fleeing the horrors of Nazi occupation, went into hiding in an Amsterdam warehouse.
 Over the next two years Anne vividly describes not only the daily frustrations of living in such close quarters, but also her thoughts, feelings and longings as she grows up.
 Her diary ends abruptly and tragically when, in August 1944, Anne and her family were all finally betrayed.

-View Book COMPARE PRICES
+View Book BUY NOW

-Book pages Placeholder Book
+Book pages Once

 Once